 |Orientation||Flat or nearly flat||Rising or falling||Flat or nearly flat||Rising or falling|

-The market sentiment during a pennant can be understood as follows.
+Market sentiment during a pennant formation can be understood as follows.

 - Entry rally – flagpole formation during initial burst of momentum